 - safety mechanisms for hills or hazards

 It’s obviously not necessary to have every feature under the sun.
-The more the better, but this will also drive up the price substantially.
+More is great, but this will also drive up the price substantially.

 We don’t recommend a cart that cannot travel at least 10 mph; fortunately, all the carts reviewed on this page can.

 In general, the maximum speed a low-speed vehicle like a golf cart is legally allowed to travel is 25 mph in the USA.
 However, you shouldn’t ever feel the need to travel at this kind of speed because it’s not the purpose of a golf cart.

 Depending on whether you want to use your electric golf cart just for rounds or also for traveling around a golf resort or gated community, you may want to ensure that your cart has headlights, side and rear-view mirrors as well.